No matter what your interest, there is something at St. Andrew's for you to do!

 Funeral Hospitality: Parishioners who help with funeral receptions for the church.
 Contact the Parish Office to join.

-Single Adults at St. Andrew's: A group of people who gather after church on the first Sunday of each month to plan activities that they would like to do together.
+Senior Adults at St. Andrew's: A group of people who gather after church on the first Sunday of each month to plan activities that they would like to do together.
 Activities include attending plays and concerts and going out to restaurants together.

 The Breakfast at St. Andrew's: The Breakfast at St. Andrew's was founded in 1982 to provide nutrition and fellowship to anyone in need.
 Every day since then, volunteers have served a free breakfast to 90 to 150 guests in the Parish Hall.
 Volunteers needed!
 Learn More